 The cross was a one-time event.
 The sin dilemma was dealt with at the cross.
 All of mankind’s sin was forgiven because of the work of the cross.
 (2 Corinthians 5:21)

 Today, Christ sits at the right hand of the Father.
 (Psalms 110:1) Christ doesn’t jump down to earth, hop back on His cross repeating the process every time someone believes the gospel.
 No way!
 Christ work is done!

 Mankind’s salvation is based on that one-time event and whether or not they believe it (choice), “the gospel”.
 (1 Corinthians 15:1-4)

 The content and context of the passages covered clearly demonstrate that all who believe the gospel are forgiven of all their sins; past, present, and future.
 The fact that we have been forgiven of all our sins is established in other verses that encourage us to forgive others.

 For example, in Colossians 3:13, Paul writes that we should be, ‘bearing with one another, and forgiving one another if anyone has a complaint against another; even as Christ forgave you, so you also must do.’

 Also in Ephesians 4:32, “And be ye kind one to another, tenderhearted, forgiving one another, even as God for Christ’s sake hath forgiven you.”
-Being in Christ, we died with Him, were buried with Him, have risen from the dead with Him, and been forgiven of all our sins.
+Being in Christ, we died with Him, buried with Him, have risen from the dead with Him, and have been forgiven of all our sins.

 God’s Word is definitive on the matter of forgiveness of sins.
 The moment a person believes the gospel all their sins; past, present, and future are forgiven.